sg-s/xolotl/README.md

 ```

 `xolotl` also makes it easy to set up networks of neurons, or even multi-compartment neurons (the same code works for both).
-For an example of a three neuron network with two types of chemical synapses, see [integrateSTG.cpp](integrateSTG.cpp)
+For an example of a three neuron network with two types of chemical synapses, see [/examples/mex/integrateSTG.cpp](integrateSTG.cpp)

 ## Installation